wwszola/MarkovTool/README.md

 - parallel is itertools.zip_longest??
 - just use itertools to get the result you want
 ## TODO
-- example3: setting matrix on branch releases old_state which may not be correct
 - Collector.close unbinding instances
 - docstrings:
 - - include info that branched instances are automatically emiiting to the collectors